jalvesaq/southernlights/README.md

 ## Bash configuration

-To ensure that both Vim and Neovim will recognize the 256 colors capability of your terminal, even when you are acessing your system through ssh, put the following lines in your `~/.bashrc`:
+To ensure that both Vim and Neovim will recognize the 256 colors capability of your terminal, even when you are accessing your system through ssh, put the following lines in your `~/.bashrc`:

 ```sh